 Sometimes people are looking for an understanding that will enable them to cope with retrenchment or a personal loss (death or estrangement).
 Some come because they are stuck and want to find a way to continue in their relationship.

-The focus in counselling is often on a single issue that is troubling an individual, couple, family or group (organisation).
+is often on a single issue that is troubling an individual, couple, family or group (organisation).
 Many people turn to counsellors initially because they are recommended by a friend or doctor.
 How to find a counsellor who will help you can be difficult.
 After talking to your counsellor for a while ask questions about how the sessions will proceed, how many sessions.
 Find out if this the right place for you to be… a good counsellor will give you options, including other people he or she recommends.

 Seeing a counsellor or other psychological therapist means you are taking on responsibility for your needs and perceived problems.
 You may only visit a counsellor or other therapist once or you may decide a few visits or an ongoing process is needed.
 You counsellor will assist you in deciding… a good counsellor will ask you what you want.

 MYTH Exposed: Seeing a counsellor or psychotherapist means I am insane or crazy or sick.

 When you take on the responsibility of asking for help you are being assertive and strong.
 The initial phone call to a counsellor or psychotherapist is the beginning of a journey… toward fulfilling your expectations of being healthy and happy.

 MYTH Exposed: Seeking help for psychological problems means you are weak.

 Counselling and psychological therapy suits all people… whatever sex, race, creed or philosophical belief.